roc788/HomeAwayAssessment/README.md

 ## Test Pre-requisites and assumptions

+### Exercise 1

 For the test case in which the user must log in and modify his profile, the user must already be registered.
 You can see in the test that "Joe" is the username and "foobar" is the password.
 This user with this password must exist for this test to pass as it is currently written.

 Item selection and deletion is based on the exact name given for each item, as shown in the tests.
 It is assumed that these names will not be modified.

+### Exercise 2

+There must be an API key provided for the tests.
+My API is included in the test class as it currently stands.

+Since the site uses SSL authentication, for testing purposes, I ignored the strict SSL issues, assuming that the client would not have any SSL issues connecting otherwise.

 ## Usage